 Degenerative Myelopathy (Degeneration of the Spinal Cord)

-DM is an insidious disorder, the symptoms of which rarely show up before the age of 5, and possibly as late as age 14 years.
+DM is an insidious defect, the symptoms of which rarely show up before the age of 5, and possibly as late as age 14 years.
 The early stages of DM start with an almost imperceptible weakness in the hindquarters (also see 13, Hind Leg Weakness).
 In the last stage, the dog can no longer walk, nor hold balance when standing or squatting to defecate.

 However, DM itself is not painful.
 There is zero pain because the nerve cells have died.
 The dog no longer feels the legs.
 A very stressful thought and physical experience, but without pain.

 German Shepherds are the breed that is most susceptible to Degenerative Myelopathy: Between 1 to 3% of German Shepherds worldwide are affected.
 However, in the USA alone, each year between 14,000 to 42,000 GSDs are diagnosed with DM - which effectively means that in the USA the proportion of affected GSDs is much higher.
 Simplified calculation: average 28,000 per year * average 12 years lifespan / 3.5 mio GSDs = 9.6%!